angelwing888/AP-Comp-Sci-Study-Guide/README.md

 Machine code: Machine level instructions that are uniquely read by computer processors using patterns of 1s and 0s.

+Memory: Storage space in the computer where data is to be processed and instructions required for processing are stored.

+PAN: PAN stands for Personal Area Network, it is a computer network for inteconnecting electronics devices within an individual person's workspace.

 RAM: Stands for Random Access Memory, this is a short term memery that is faster to read and write to than a computers hard drive.
 RAM is volatile meaning that it needs power to maintain data.
 If a computer is shutoff, the data in the RAM is erased.

 ROM: ROM stands for Read Only Memory.
 This memory can only be read from but not written to.